-The proposed bill, if enacted, would amend current statutes related to school district governing boards by introducing new training requirements for board members.
-Specifically, it would require the Arizona Department of Education (ADE), in consultation with the Office of the Auditor General (OAG), to develop a comprehensive training program that includes topics such as public school finance, compliance with financial records, budget development, and audit procedures.
-Additionally, each governing board member would be mandated to complete training on governance, fiduciary duties, community engagement, and other relevant professional development topics at least biennially.
+The proposed bill, if enacted, would amend current statutes related to school district governing boards by introducing mandatory biennial training requirements for board members.
+Specifically, it would require the Arizona Department of Education (ADE), in consultation with the Office of the Auditor General (OAG), to develop a comprehensive training program covering essential topics such as public school finance, compliance with financial records, budget development, and audit procedures.
+Additionally, the bill mandates that each governing board member complete training on governance, fiduciary duties, policy implementation, community engagement, and ethical responsibilities, among other relevant topics.

 Furthermore, the bill stipulates that failure to complete the required training would render a governing board member ineligible for nomination, election, or appointment to the board.
 It also allows the ADE to charge school districts for the training costs and requires board members to report their training completion to the county school superintendent.
-The bill aims to enhance the governance and operational effectiveness of school district boards by ensuring that members are adequately trained in essential areas of responsibility.
+The bill includes technical and conforming changes to existing statutes to ensure clarity and compliance with the new training requirements.

 Statutes affected: